 Therapy can help you start to understand and manage these symptoms so you are better resourced to deal with the work situation instead of feeling increasingly overwhelmed.
 Therapy can also help you better understand the dynamics of your workplace and your options.
 This in turn can help you make your own decision about what steps to take next.

-With respect to other workplace issues generally, you may be feeling dissatisfied with your job, with your responsibilities and/or the expectations others have of you, or you may find the dynamics of the workplace difficult to navigate.
-I can help you develop strategies for dealing with difficulties at work, for experiencing increased job satisfaction, or to work out what you want to be doing.
+With respect to other workplace issues generally, you may be feeling underemployed or dissatisfied with your job, or overwhelmed with your responsibilities and/or the expectations others have of you, or you may find the dynamics of the workplace difficult to navigate.

 1. Trust yourself.